Tyler Stephenson Player Props: Reds vs. Cardinals

-In his most recent game, he went 1-for-2 with an RBI against the Cardinals.
+In his last game he had a hitless showing (0-for-4) against the Cardinals.

 Tyler Stephenson Game Info & Props vs. the Cardinals